Sorry, you need to enable JavaScript to visit this website.

 Embark 4 Life is an ongoing programme that addresses the needs of young people who are at risk of social exclusion.
 These include youths between the ages of 15 and 25 years of age who, for various reasons and life situations, face difficulties in finding or keeping employment.
 Furthermore, the service also aims at empowering them to participate in educational programmes.

-The Besmartonline has been launched in 2010.
-The project targets children and teens to be safe online and offers sessions and assistance to parents/caregivers, educators, and other front-liners who work with children regarding internet-related risks.
-Through the online reporting website, FSWS is targeting members of the general public who come across child sexual abuse material online and who feel the responsibility to report such illegal content to be able to identify the victims and also to put an end to this kind of abuse content.
+The BeSmart Online project launched in 2010.
+The project targets children and teens to be safe online, and offers sessions and assistance to parents/caregivers, educators, and other front-liners who work with children regarding internet-related risks.
+Through an online reporting website, FSWS is targeting members of the general public who come across child sexual abuse material online and who feel the responsibility to report such illegal content to be able to identify the victims and also to put an end to this kind of abuse content.

 Youth.inc is a youth work programme conducted by Aġenzija Żgħażagħ with the aim to guide young people between the age of 16 and 21 to develop in a holistic way.
 The programme is developed around a youth-centred approach with the aim to engage the young people in their own process of development and enable them to live more independently and access further study or employment.